nortikin/sverchok/docs/nodes/vector/math_mk3.rst

 but it will fail gracefully with a message in the console if the input is not right for the selected mode.

+The node will accept lists of NumPy arrays.
+Flat arrays for scalar lists and two axis arrays for vectors with shape [n,3]

+It can also output Numpy arrays in the same format when using the NumPy implementation and the "Output NumPy" parameter activated.
+(See advanced parameters)

 Input and Output
 ^^^^^^^^^^^^^^^^